Pasindu-Nimsara-2002/Extended-Kalman-Filter-for-Mobile-Robot-Localization---Mini-Project/README.md

-To create a professional README for your GitHub repository, you should use Markdown to structure the project information clearly.
-Based on the documentation and code provided in your report, here is the content for your `README.md` file:

----

 # EKF-SLAM for Mobile Robot Localization (Mini-Project)

 This repository contains a MATLAB implementation of **Simultaneous Localization and Mapping (SLAM)** using an **Extended Kalman Filter (EKF)**.
 The project estimates a mobile robot's pose while constructing a map of seven static landmarks in a 2D environment.